Camping in a special place: Waterton Lakes National Park © Parks Canada / Matt Semel

-While staying, you may wish to take in one of Parks Canada's special activities, programs or events.
+While staying, you may wish to take in one of our special activities, programs or events.

 Our campgrounds are in a special place: a national park conserved as much as possible in a natural state.
 Enjoy the experience and help us maintain it for our children and grandchildren.

 Townsite Campground © Parks Canada

 Open May 2 to October 9 (weather dependent).
 Dates of Operation 2016

 Located at the south end of the Waterton townsite, this campground offers 90 water, sewer and electrical sites, 45 electricity sites, as well as accessible, unserviced and walk-in tent sites.
 The campground also has hot showers, flush toilets, food storage and kitchen shelters.
 There are no individual firepits.
 Portable firepits / firerings (including propane-fuelled) are not allowed in this campground.
 This open, mowed-lawn campground, exposed to winds from Upper Waterton Lake, is an excellent place for RVs or for those who wish to be within walking distance of the town's amenities.
 The campground is 100% reservable so reservations are advisable if you want to be sure of a site.
 Mule deer, bighorn sheep and ground squirrels are commonly seen in the campground.

 All spots on the Townsite Campground can be reserved by visiting the Parks Canada Reservation Service website.

 Open May 20 to September 5 (weather dependent).

 Things you should know about Crandell Mountain Campground:

 - Maximum Vehicles per Site: 2 (e.g. one RV and one regular vehicle).
 We do not permit 2 RVs/motorhomes/tent trailers or truck campers on the same campsite.
 All vehicles must fit on gravel pad or park in alternate location nearby.